Super-stability in the Student-Project Allocation Problem with Ties: An IP model for super-stability in SPA-ST

-Finally, we have constructed an IP model $J$ of $I$ comprising the set of integer-valued variables $A, B, N, \Gamma, \Delta, \mbox{ and } \Lambda$, the set of constraints \eqref{ineq:studentassignment} - \eqref{ineq:super-bp-type-iii} and an objective function \eqref{ineq:objectivefunction}.
-Note that $J$ can then be used to construct a super-stable matching in $I$, should one exist.
-Given an instance $I$ of { {SPA-ST}} formulated as an IP model using $J$, we present the following lemmas regarding the correctness of $J$. \begin{lemma} A feasible solution $S$ to $J$ corresponds to a super-stable matching $M$ in $I$, where $obj(S) = |M|$. \end{lemma} \begin{proof} Assume firstly that $J$ has a feasible solution $S$.
+Given an instance $I$ of {\sc spa-st} formulated as an IP model $J$ using the above transformation, we present the following lemmas regarding the correctness of $J$. \begin{lemma} A feasible solution $S$ to $J$ corresponds to a super-stable matching $M$ in $I$. \end{lemma} \begin{proof} Assume firstly that $J$ has a feasible solution $S$.
 Let $M = \{(s_i, p_j) \in \mathcal{S} \times \mathcal{P}: x_{i,j} = 1\}$ be the assignment in $I$ generated from $S$.
-Clearly $obj(S) = |M|$.
-We note that \eqref{ineq:studentassignment} ensures that each student is assigned in $M$ to at most one project.
-Moreover, \eqref{ineq:projectcapacity} and \eqref{ineq:lecturercapacity} ensures that the capacity of each project and lecturer is not exceeded in $M$.
-Thus $M$, is a matching.
-We will prove that \eqref{ineq:project-undersubscribed} - \eqref{ineq:super-bp-type-iii} guarantees that $M$ admits no blocking pair.
+We note that Inequality \eqref{ineq:spa-st-ip-studentassignment} ensures that each student is assigned in $M$ to at most one project.
+Moreover, Inequalities \eqref{ineq:spa-st-ip-projectcapacity} and \eqref{ineq:spa-st-ip-lecturercapacity} ensures that the capacity of each project and lecturer is not exceeded in $M$.
+Thus $M$ is a matching.
+We will prove that Inequalities \eqref{ineq:spa-st-ip-project-under} - \eqref{ineq:super-bp-type-iii} ensures that $M$ admits no blocking pair.